cezius/Neonatal-Respiration-Monitoring-Algorithm/README.md

 <img src="https://i.imgur.com/MRROn41.jpg" width="1000">
 </p>

 The algorithm estimates the respiration rates from the repiration related motion that can be found on the ROI which is detected by a convolutinal neural network.
 This was desigend to work on RGB frames that contain images from newborn babies in neonatal intensive care units.
 The input is a hdf5 file which contain the frames from the infant.
 The ROI-detector was trained to detect the belly or the back of the babies in daytime shots.
+The output are the estimated respiration rates i RPM (respiration per minute).
+For the details, see the artickle referred above!

 # Data